 What is the Difference Between Interior Design and Interior Decorating?

 When many people hear the term, “interior design,” they often think of HGTV, “room makeover” challenges, or decor DIY projects on Pinterest.
 But what they are actually thinking of is interior decorating.
 While decorating plays a role in creating functional, beautiful living spaces, the work of an interior designer differs from interior decorating in critical ways.
+So, what is the difference between interior design and interior decorating?

 Design Vs. Decorating In a Nutshell